Dallas Premises Liability Lawyer

 FREE CASE REVIEWS

-If you are needing a slip and fall injury lawyer you need to call today for a free phone consultation and free strategy session regarding your case with a Dallas injury attorney.
+If you are needing a slip and fall injury lawyer you need to call today for a free phone consultation and free strategy session regarding your case with a personal injury attorney.
 During the strategy session, we will summarize the facts of your case, identify legal issues revealed during the session, and then identify those legal issues that are most important in maximizing your recovery in your case.
 We will email a copy of this strategy session to you for your records.

 Case: Shopper falls over pallets left in the aisle at office supply company: (The store left pallets in the shopping aisle.
 Our client tripped over the pallets as he was looking up at products on the shelves.
 Investigation of the scene showed the placement of the pallets in the aisle became a dangerous condition that caused our client’s injury).
 Follow the link for more details: Pallet left in the shopping aisle at an office supply company caused a fall and injury.